ariary/wslight/README.md

 *(Or a make a PR it is **simple**, just add a line in the `suggestions` slice (`cmd/wslight/main.go`) explaining what is the command, and  apply the command behavior in the `Translate` function (in `pkg/command/translate.go`)*

- - From now cli have no context (ie make a cd has no impact)